Ashwagandha

 Pair with Complementary Herbs

-Ashwagandha works beautifully synergistically with other complementary herbs, further honing its impact.
+Ashwagandha works beautifully in synergy with other complementary herbs, further enhancing its impact.
 A combination of ashwagandha and rhodiola has been shown to boost exercise endurance while sharpening mental focus.

 This benefit is due to their mutual adaptogenic properties.
 Herbs such as holy basil can help support ashwagandha’s stress-fighting benefits, making them an excellent pair for anyone playing in a fast-paced setting.